 We bring you a recipe idea just for these occasions and very typical during the summer: the table of Iberian cold meats and seasonal fruits.
 An option that is ideal for those lunches and dinners shared with friends or family and that fits perfectly with the summer red wine.

-One of the most typical starters of our gastronomy is the variety of Iberian cold meats, Jamón ibérico and Cheese is a foodstuff obtained by ripening the curd from the..., and enjoying these accompanied with bread is undoubtedly a pleasure that will please everyone.
+One of the most typical starters of our gastronomy is the variety of Iberian cold meats, Jamón ibérico and cheese, and enjoying these accompanied with bread is undoubtedly a pleasure that will please everyone.
 In addition, if you add the most typical seasonal fruits of the summer as accompaniments, you will get a lighter, refreshing and ideal lunch or dinner for hot days.